my1396/R-Notes/docs/0208-Rmd-GHpage.md

 ## Rmd GitHub Pages

+The **rmarkdown** package had provided a simple site generator that did not rely on a third-party site generator like Hugo.
+If you feel Hugo is too complex for you, and you only want to build a few Rmd documents into a website, this built-in site generator may be a good choice.

+___

 **Stage-commit-push many files**

 1. Use the Terminal `git add .` to "stage" all the files that I want to commit as that's quicker than clicking on all the files often that I want to commit.